American Center of Oriental Research (ACOR)

 ANNOUNCEMENT OF AMERICAN CENTER OF ORIENTAL RESEARCH IN AMMAN FELLOWSHIPS 2020–2021

 Deadline for the following fellowships is February 1, 2020

 ACOR-CAORC Post-Graduate Fellowship: Two or more two- to six-month fellowships for post-doctoral scholars and scholars with a terminal degree in their field, pursuing research or publication projects in the natural and social sciences, humanities, and associated disciplines relating to the Middle East.
 U.S. citizenship required.
 Maximum award is $32,400.
-Awards must be used between June 15, 2019 and December 31, 2020 and Fellows must reside at ACOR.
-Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+Awards must be used between June 15, 2020 and December 31, 2021 and Fellows must reside at ACOR.
+Funding for this fellowship is provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

 ACOR-CAORC Fellowship: Two or more two- to six-month fellowships for masters and doctoral students.
 Fields of study include all areas of the humanities and the natural and social sciences.
 Topics should contribute to scholarship in Middle East studies.
 U.S. citizenship required.
 Maximum award is $23,800.
-Awards must be used between June 15, 2019 and December 31, 2020 and Fellows must reside at ACOR.
-Funding for this fellowship provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.
+Awards must be used between June 15, 2020 and December 31, 2021 and Fellows must reside at ACOR.
+Funding for this fellowship is provided by the U.S. Department of State's Bureau of Educational and Cultural Affairs.

-Jennifer C. Groot Memorial Fellowship: Up to three awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR/CAP affiliation in Jordan.
-Open to undergraduate or graduate students of U.S. or Canadian citizenship as well as individuals who graduated less than 12 months before February 1st, 2019 and/or have been accepted to a Graduate program for Fall 2019.
+Jennifer C. Groot Memorial Fellowship: Up to four awards of $1,500 each to support beginners in archaeological fieldwork who have been accepted as team members on archaeological projects with ASOR CAP affiliation in Jordan.
+Open to undergraduate or graduate students of U.S. or Canadian citizenship as well as individuals who graduated less than 12 months before February 1, 2020 and/or have been accepted to a Graduate program for Fall 2020.

 Bert and Sally de Vries Fellowship: One award of $1,500 to support a student for participation on an archaeological project or research in Jordan.
 Senior project staff members whose expenses are being borne largely by the project are ineligible.
 Open to enrolled undergraduate or graduate students of any nationality except Jordanian citizens.